Truphone: History

-Truphone (now acquired by 1GLOBAL) was founded in 2006.
+Truphone (a trading name of TP Global Operations Ltd, which acquired the assets of Truphone Ltd, formerly Software Cellular Network Ltd) was founded in 2006 by James Tagg, Alexander Straub and Alistair Campbell.

 The company's core business focus was Truphone (launched as Truphone Local Anywhere in January 2010).
 It was a GSM SIM-based mobile service that provides bundles of minutes, text and data to business customers for use in an area of 66 countries.
-Truphone called this group of countries Truphone World (Now 1GLOBAL World)'.
+Truphone called this group of countries Truphone World (Now 1GLOBAL World).

 Within this area is a group of countries the company called the Truphone Zone (now 1GLOBAL zone).
-Here, the company has full MVNO partnerships with local operators and offers customers additional local mobile phone numbers.
+Here, the company has MVNO partnerships with local operators and offers customers additional local mobile phone numbers.
 This is so users’ contacts can always reach them with a local call at a local rate.

 Truphone was originally formed to develop downloadable mobile VoIP applications for smartphones, using the integrated Wi-Fi connection on the device.
-These offered the ability to make free or low cost calls on the mobile device in areas where there is weak or no GSM coverage, and to send Instant Messages to other networks.
+These offered the ability to make free or low cost calls on the mobile device in areas where there is weak or no GSM coverage, and to send Instant Messages to other networks in partnership with the multimillion-dollar Air Voice Telecommunications Group.

 The first Truphone application released was for Nokia devices.
 This was followed by applications for Apple iPhone, BlackBerry smartphones, Apple iPod Touch, Android devices and a softphone application for desktop was launched in late 2010.

+Truphone's SIM based products were entirely separate from the Apps.
+In 2012, Truphone had announced the intention to combine the SIM and App accounts for customers in the future, but their App service has since been discontinued.

 In 2022, the Federal Communications Commission (FCC) voted to fine Truphone for exceeding foreign ownership limits without FCC approval, noting that Russian oligarch Roman Abramovich and his children indirectly control a stake in the company.

 On 24 January 2023, Truphone Limited has sold substantially all assets and subsidiaries to TP Global Operations Limited (1GLOBAL).

-In December 2024, German Manager Magazin revealed that Russian oligarchs Abramovich, Abramov and Frolov, who had previously owned 96% of Truphone and invested more than €360 million in the company, could still benefit from any success achieved by 1Global.
-This is due to a debtor warrant, which guarantees the former owners further payments in case of later positive economic performance.
-The magazine suggested that, in certain scenarios such as an IPO, this could result in them receiving sums in the triple-digit millions, although it added that any such proceeds would likely be frozen by the UK government while sanctions following Russia's invasion of Ukraine remain in place.
+In December 2024, German Manager Magazin revealed that Russian oligarchs Abramovich, Abramov, and Frolov, who previously owned 96% of Truphone, might still benefit from 1Global's success.
+The reason for this is a debtor warrant, which guarantees the former owners further payments in the case of later positive economic performance.
+This could lead to a situation where, under certain circumstances, such as an IPO, a sum in the triple-digit millions could still flow to the Russian oligarchs.
+The sanctioned oligarchs might be able to access this money once the sanctions against Russia, imposed due to its attack on Ukraine, are lifted, or if they manage to challenge the freezing of their assets through lawsuits in court.